cbelsole/cbelsole.com/content/posts/adventures-in-starting-a-blog.md

 # Goals

-For my static site experiment I wanted to set a few goals with a focusing on creating content and not configuration:
+For my static site experiment I wanted to set a few goals with a focus on creating content and not configuration:

 1. I want a static site generator that works out of the box without a lot of configuration